 - Lunch Program

 - Contact Us

-Financial and legal advice, assistance with taxes and rebates, Medicare and healthcare options, access to other agencies and government services.
+Legal advice, assistance with taxes and rebate, Medicare insurance options, access to other agencies, and government benefits programs.

 Free Income Tax Services

 GHNPSS is proud to offer this free service by IRS-trained AARP volunteers during the tax filing season.
 This trusted and reliable service is offered to low- and moderate-income households, generally under $60,000 in annual income.
 Members of GHNPSS at either site will be given priority in scheduling an appointment during the first week they are offered in early January.
 Please call Encore at 215-256-6900 to schedule an appointment.